-The aphorism that "a rising tide raises all boats" and the theory that advances in economic well-being of the rich ultimately trickle down to the poor have frequently been cited as reasons for believing that growth will elevate the poor from poverty.
+The aphorism that "a rising tide raises all boats" and the theory that advances in economic well-being of the rich ultimately trickle down to the poor have frequently been cited as reasons for believing that growth elevates poor from poverty1.
 These are essentially notions about the nature of income or consumption processes as stochastic processes.
-Economists interested in growth, consumption and convergence issues of various forms have a long tradition of modeling income or consumption as a stochastic process (usually of the random walk variety).
-This is presumably because such processes provide a good description of the progress of income and consumption paths for modeling purposes but also because such formulations, in the form of growth regressions, provided a useful way of relating growth rates to initial conditions.
-Surprisingly, for the link does not appear to have been made very often in the income size distribution and economic well being literatures1, such models have implications for, and provide predictions as to, the progress of inequality or poverty that would be of interest to those interested in various aspects of empirical well-being.
-Also somewhat surprisingly these predictions do not always accord with conventional wisdom underlying "trickle down" theories and "tides and boats" aphorisms.
+Economists interested in growth, consumption and convergence issues of various forms have a long tradition of modeling income or consumption as a stochastic process (usually of the random walk variety)2, presumably because such processes provide good descriptions of income and consumption paths for modeling purposes but also because such formulations, in the form of growth regressions, provided a useful way of relating growth rates to initial conditions.
+Surprisingly, for the link does not appear to have been made very often in the income size distribution and economic well being literatures3, such models have implications for, and provide predictions as to, the progress of inequality, poverty and polarization that would be of interest to those interested in various aspects of empirical well-being.